-- TASK 1) CRA Advisory Board shall determine that economic incentive of the Area is a recommended power necessary to Agency Goals. - TASK 2) Develop and implement a Community Policing Innovations Plan (CPIP) that encourages a safe business, recreational and residential areas. - TASK 3) Exercise Agency zoning powers to align existing land uses with the current City Comprehensive Plan. - TASK 4) Make exceptions to building regulations for Community Redevelopment according to the Plan and mandates.

-TASK 5) Develop a Economic Plan (EP) that includes:
+- TASK 1) CRA Advisory Board shall determine that economic incentive of the Area is a recommended power necessary to Agency Goals. - TASK 2) Develop and implement a Community Policing Innovations Plan (CPIP) that encourages a safe business, recreational and residential areas. - TASK 3) Exercise Agency zoning powers to align existing land uses with the current City Comprehensive Plan. - TASK 4) Make exceptions to building regulations for Community Redevelopment according to the Plan and mandates. - TASK 5) Develop a Economic Plan (EP) that includes: - 1.
+Alignment with Agency mandates. - 2.
+A five-year projected budget of estimated expenses. - 3.
+Alignment with CRA Districts (See Table 2). - A. Employee development will be emphasized in the residential districts including: - i.
+General Education Development (GED) training. - ii.
+English for Speakers of Other Languages (ESOL) training. - iii.
+Investment in specific economic inelastic job creation skills. - A. Employer development will be emphasized in the commercial districts.

-- 1) Alignment with Agency mandates. - 2) A five year projected budget of estimated expenses. - 3) Alignment with CRA Districts (See Table 2). - a) Employee development will be emphasized in the residential districts including: - 1.
-General Education Development (GED) training. - 2.
-English for Speakers of Other Languages (ESOL) training. - 3.
-Investment In specific economic inelastic job creation skills. - b) Employer development will be emphasized in the commercial districts. - 1.
-Individual employer (local business) market diversification training. - 2.
-Redevelopment Incentives for taxable real property. - 3.
-Employment incentives directly related to Manatee County and State of Florida incentives. - c) District specific Redevelopment Incentives. - d) District specific commercial rent incentives. - 4) A map shall be developed by district identifying employee and employer development. - 5) An annual report of the Area Commerce improvement shall be provided to the Agency Advisory Board and Agency Board of Commissioners.
+- i.
+Individual employer (local business) market diversification training. - ii.
+Redevelopment Incentives for taxable real property. - iii.
+Employment incentives directly related to Manatee County and State of Florida incentives. - C. District specific redevelopment Incentives. - D. District specific commercial rent incentives. - 4.
+A map shall be developed by district identifying employee and employer development. - 5.
+An annual report of the Area Commerce improvement shall be provided to the Agency - Advisory Board and Agency Board of Commissioners.